itsweichen/Java/HeadFirstJava.md

 Polymorphism

 * Reference type can be a super class.
-* You can make polymorphic arrays, arguments, return types...
+* You can make polymorphic arrays, arguments, and return types.

 In what condition will a class not be able to be subclassed?